Allergy to Chemicals caused my Dermatitis

 Causes of Seborrheic Dermatitis

-Although the cause is unknown, several contributing factors may play a role in developing seborrheic dermatitis: abnormality of the oil glands and hair follicles, a yeast fungus with bacteria growing in the sebum, production of certain hormones, stress, change of seasons (outbreaks seem worse in winter) and fatigue.
+Although the exact cause is unknown, several contributing factors may play a role in the development of seborrheic dermatitis.
+For instance, abnormalities in the oil glands and hair follicles, as well as the presence of a yeast fungus with bacteria growing in the sebum, may be involved.
+Additionally, the production of certain hormones, combined with stress, seasonal changes (outbreaks often worsen in winter), and fatigue, can all contribute to flare-ups.

 Seborrheic Dermatitis Symptoms